aks033/cs520TicTacToe/TicTacToe/readme.md

 			setTurnText(String message): To interact with the view to modify the text on the grid according to player number.

 		Controller: Controller mediates the user interaction by changing the model and the model in turn changing the view. addActionListeners(): Attaches action listener to each play button and the reset button. actionPerformed(ActionEvent e): This method contains the logic of the game.
-It checks for the win by diagonal and column/row checks and accordingly changes the model and in turn the view. diagonalCheck(): This method checks if there are same characters on either of the diagonals and returns a boolean accordingly. columnRowCheck(): This method checks the columns and rows for same characters and accordingly return a boolean. disableButtons(): This method disables the buttons which can happen in two events i.e either any of the players have won or the game ended in a draw. resetGame():
+It checks for the win by diagonal and column/row checks and accordingly changes the model and in turn the view. diagonalCheck(): This method checks if there are same characters on either of the diagonals and returns a boolean accordingly. columnRowCheck(): This method checks the columns and rows for same characters and accordingly return a boolean. disableButtons(): This method disables the buttons which can happen in two events i.e either any of the players have won or the game ended in a draw. resetGame(): Resets the buttons and other conditions like player, number of turns etc to their initial state.
+This is called on the click of the reset button.

-Flow:
+Code Flow:
+    - View creates the grid and buttons of the GUI.
+    -For every click on the button, the actionListener attached to the button calls its actionPerformed method to check the diagonals, columns and rows for any win.
+        - If there is no win, then the game continues until someone wins or the match ends in a draw.
+The model gets updated with the information of the next player and the number of turns decreases by 1. accordingly the model informs the view to change the text on the GUI to show that its the next players turn.
+        - If there is a win, the buttons get disabled and the board shows the message to show the player who has won.
+        - If the match ends in a draw, the buttons get disabled and the text field says that the match ended in a draw situation.
+    -

 Design Choice:
+Instruction to run: